teamshiba/shiba/docs/service-APIs/voting-items.md

   "roomTotal" : 0, // total number of items in that group.
   "items" : [
     {
-      "itemUrl" : "<string>[The URL that links to the resource webpage.]", "name" : "<string>[The display name of that item.]", "imgUrl": "<string>[The URL that store the key picture of that item.]", }
+      "itemURL" : "<string>[The URL that links to the resource webpage.]", "name" : "<string>[The display name of that item.]", "imgURL": "<string>[The URL that store the key picture of that item.]", }
   ]
 }